Shed Light on Electric Generators: Do More Coils Generate More Electricity?

 - Record your observations in your lab notebook.

 - Analyze your results.
 Do you get consistent results over the three trials?
 Do your results support what you learned about how electricity is created when magnets move in the vicinity of a closed loop of wire?
 Read over the information in the Background tab again if your results are puzzling.
-If it is still unclear, do not hesitate to ask your science teacher or use the Science Buddies Ask an Expert: Answers to Your Science Questions advice forums.
+If it is still unclear, do not hesitate to ask your science teacher or use the Science Buddies Ask an Expert advice forums.

 For troubleshooting tips, please read our FAQ: Shed Light on Electric Generators: Do More Coils Generate More Electricity?.